mmtroyinfotech/azure-resource-group-virtual-machines/README.md

 - Click Resource Group and select the resource group you created prior.
 - Name your Virtual Machine
 - select the same region as the resource group.
--
 <p>
 <img src="https://imgur.com/4W7gvKa.png"/>
 </p>

+- Click Resource Group and select the resource group you created prior.
+- Name your Virtual Machine
+- select the same region as the resource group.
 <p>
 <img src="https://imgur.com/hoziqTj.png"/>
 </p>